A Branch-and-Price Algorithm Enhanced by Decision Diagrams for the Kidney Exchange Problem: General Solution Framework

 \section{General Solution Framework}

-In our final implementation, a combination of exact and restricted MDDs is used so that once built they are stored on computer memory and retrieved every time pricing problems need to be solved.
+In our {\cdionne solution framework}, a combination of exact and restricted MDDs is used so that once built they are stored in computer memory and retrieved every time pricing problems need to be solved.
 As a result, we cannot solely rely on MDDs to prove optimality of the RMP.
-In this section, we introduce a three-phase solution framework consisting of searching through MDDs for both cycles and chains (Phase 1), a cutting plane algorithm used to search for positive-price chains and cycles, whose final goal is to prove that no more positive-price chains exist (Phase 2), and a two-step search to find a positive-price cycle, if any (Phase 3).
+We introduce a three-phase solution framework consisting of a search through MDDs for both cycles and chains (Phase 1), a cutting plane algorithm to search for positive-price chains and cycles, whose final goal is to prove that no more positive-price chains exist (Phase 2), and a two-step search to find a positive-price cycle, if any (Phase 3).
+Figure \ref{fig:LogicDiagram} illustrates the framework.